ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 ## Add elements to CodingTips table
 Manually add some elements to the CodingTips table.
 Go to the CodingTips table, open the **Items** tab and click **Create item**.
-Add a couple random items to the table as shown in the image below.
+Add a couple of random items to the table as shown in the image below.
 Notice that **date** is in **milliseconds**.
 These are the milliseconds that have past since the Unix Epoch 1970-01-01.